Quick Reference

 )

-• This function will fail, if the axis group the axis attached to is under control by another URScript program.
+• This function will fail, if the axis group the axis attached to is already being controlled by another URScript command.

 • This function will fail, if any attached axis of the axis group is live and enabled.